Venom1991/regexperience/README.md

 # regexperience
 A simple DFA-based regular expression engine written in C with help from GLib and GObject.
+The regexperience_core subdirectory contains the library itself whereas the regexperience_cli subdirectory contains a bare bones CLI that depends on it.

 ### Supported features: